tradingview/lightweight-charts/docs/timescale.md

 ### scrollToPosition()

-Scrolls a series to the specified position.
-Argumens are:
+Function scrolls the chart to the specified position in time.
+It has the following arguments:

-`position` - number of target data position
+`position` - amount of time points from the latest bar

-`animated` - if true, makes the series scrolling smoothly and adds animation
+`animated` - if true, the series is scrolled smoothly with animation

 ```javascript
 chart.timeScale().scrollToPosition(2, true);